- Learning Centre

 - Once a sick individual leaves your office, clean and disinfect all surfaces and areas they may have touched.

 - Immediately record the names of anyone the sick employee has been in contact with that day and in the 48 hours prior to the onset of symptoms.
-This information may be necessary if the sick worker later tests positive for COVID-19.
+This information may be critical to alerting others if the sick worker later tests positive for COVID-19.

 - If a staff member is confirmed to have COVID-19, and it is determined that other people may have been exposed to them, Alberta Health Services (AHS) may be in contact with you to provide the necessary public health guidance.
 Records may be sought up to two-weeks prior to the individual becoming sick.